 Mag Aso Falls is located in the town of Antequera and is one of the main attractions in Bohol.
 The waterfalls are a cascading twin style of waterfall and are just under 10 meters tall.
 Unlike some other waterfalls in the country, Mag Aso Falls is fairly easy to get to.
 There are 197 steps that take you to the top of the clearing where you can enjoy the views of this beauty.
 By the time you get to the top, you will no doubt be feeling fairly hot so you can cool off by taking a swim in the rock pools of the falls.

 9).
 Blood Compact Monument

 If you enjoy your history then the blood compact monument is definitely worth a visit. known locally as Sandugo (one blood), it is basically just a monument that symbolizes a blood pact that was made in 1565 between Spanish explorer Miguel Lopez de Legazpi and Datu Sikatuna who was the chieftain of Bohol at the time.
-The monument itself is nothing special to look at, but it is fascinating history that dates back nearly 500 years.
-You can read more by clicking here.
+The monument itself is nothing special to look at, but it is a fascinating history that dates back nearly 500 years.

 So there you have it, another great nearby alternative to Boracay.
 Stay tuned for next week’s blog to see what I have in store as another alternative.
-Please don’t forget to like and share this article and please feel free to leave comments below.
+Please check out the related articles below and don’t forget to like and share this article and please feel free to leave comments below.